<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 Light pollution refers to the excessive, misdirected, or obtrusive artificial light produced by human activities, especially in urban areas.
 This pollution can have various adverse effects, such as disturbing ecosystems, wasting energy, hindering astronomical observations, and impacting human health.

-Light pollution IoT monitoring provides an opportunity to manage and reduce the impact of artificial light on the environment proactively.
+Light pollution monitoring provides an opportunity to manage and reduce the impact of artificial light on the environment proactively.
 By leveraging technology, businesses and communities can find a balance between the need for artificial light for safety and convenience and the preservation of natural nightscapes and ecosystems.

 Question: What's involved in a Light Pollution Monitoring solution?

-IMonitoring for light pollution encompasses a system of interconnected devices, sensors, and software platforms used to monitor, analyse, and manage light pollution.
+Monitoring light pollution encompasses a system of interconnected devices, sensors, and software platforms used to monitor, analyse, and manage light pollution.
 Here's how it can work:

 • Sensors: Specialised sensors can measure the intensity and spectrum of artificial light in the environment.
 These sensors can be placed strategically in urban, suburban, or even rural areas to create a network that provides comprehensive coverage of a region.